adithya-reji/tstall/README.md

 A minimal Linux package manager warpper which helps to group and manage packages using labels.

 ## Installation
 The installation is simple.
-Run the following command in terminal.
+Run the following commands in terminal.
 ```bash
 git clone https://github.com/adithya-reji/tstall.git
 cd tstall